For our customers, inability to work remotely represent loss of both current and future business.

 What is Micro Data Center from Support911 best used for?

 DRaaS.
 SaaS.
+Network infrastructure and systems modernization.
 Backup data recovery.
 Upgrade of your existing network.
 Virtualize your existing servers and network.
 Improve speed and performance of your IT and business system support.
 Increase virtual machine storage and performance.
 Enable the ability to work from remote, home and anywhere with an Internet and wifi connection.
 Home business office.
 Commercial office.
 Professionals.
 Entrepreneurs.
 Schools.
 Government small office.
 Limited budget.
 Limited space.
 Small or non-existent IT support or employees.
 Longevity.
 Security.
 Growth.
 Change management.
 Expansion.
 Increasing efficiency and productivity.
 Protecting corporate information from insider hacks, cyber threats and attacks.
 Reducing cost.

 If you can’t locate a lost file from your backup, then you can use Windows File Recovery, which is a command line app available from the Microsoft Store.
 Use this app to try to recover lost files that have been deleted from your local storage device (including internal drives, external drives, and USB devices) and can’t be restored from the Recycle Bin.
 Recovery on cloud storage and network file shares is not supported.